holidayextras/culture/gitflow.md

 ### Testing a feature

-Once the feature is in a finished state and pushed to the repo it should be converted in to a pull request using [the usual procedure](pr-best-practices.md) and the testers/reviews should be alerted on Slack.
+Once the feature is in a finished state and pushed to the repo it should be converted in to a pull request using [the usual procedure](pr-best-practices.md).

 ### Finishing a feature